microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

 * On the **Completing the Certificate Import Wizard screen**, click **Finish**.

-Optionally, you can config Group policy for RDPEGFX AVC444 feature:
+* Optionally, you can config Group policy for RDPEGFX AVC444 feature:

-* To enable AVC444 mode in Win 10 and Windows Server 2016, two new group policies need to be configured in the Group Policy Editor.
+* To enable AVC444 mode in Win 10 and Windows Server 2016, group policy needs to be configured in the Group Policy Editor.

 * Open **Local Group Policy Editor** by typing gpedit.msc and press **Enter**.